What works. What to stop.

 -

-The Difference Between Hiring an Agency and Handing Off Marketing
+The Difference Between Hiring an Agency and Having Marketing Owned

-Hiring an agency does not always mean marketing is off your plate.
-Here is the difference between vendor activity and true ownership.
+Hiring an agency does not always give you marketing ownership.
+Here is the difference between vendor activity and one accountable partner.

 -